lisahandsonline/Internet-Safety-Driving-Licence/Contributor-Guidelines.md

 ## **Attributes**

 If you have contributed to this Repository please now add yourself to our Contributors.md.
-You can find out how to do this here [
+You can add yourself here [ ]

 ## **Looking to the future**